 - nominated by the Truman Scholarship Faculty Representative at his or her institution;

 - in the upper quarter of his or her class; and

-- a United States citizen or the United States national from American Samoa.
+- a United States citizen or a United States national from American Samoa.
 Resident aliens (green card holders) are not eligible.

 - has an extensive record of public and community service;